JasperBraun/stl_ios_utilities/dev/design_docs/parse_delimited_row_design_doc.md

 * Implement ability to pass custom functions to `parse_delimited_row` to be applied to each field for additional parsing.
 Should default to identity function.
-* Implement two overloads for each supported format; one where single field parsing function is specified to be applied to all fields and one where a parsing function is specified for every field, separately.
 * Minimum column number enforcement mechanism should throw exception when violated.
 * Maximum column number enforcement mechanism should either throw exception, or